Sport and Exercise Research Centre

 As a result, the focus of this strand of SERC is to advance knowledge about sport and exercise science to help serve the future of elite performance and the wider community.

-The Sport and Society research group engages in world-leading research for improving social engagement with sport and physical exercise, and enhancing sporting performance through the application of contemporary knowledge.
+The Increasing Participation research group engages in world-leading research for improving social engagement with sport and physical exercise, and enhancing sporting performance through the application of contemporary knowledge.
 Our research is accessible and has practical implications.
 Our scholars engage with sports teams, organisations and the media in order to promote our mission.
 The research group examines a variety of issues that are related to social and cultural aspects of sport.
 There are two main socio-cultural research agendas in operation within this research strand.

 The second dimension relates to issues of globalisation and national identity in sport.
-Dr Tuck leads this research agenda which examines sporting patriotism, how sports build national feelings and reflect national character, and the representation of elite sportspeople as national symbols.
+Dr Jason Tuck leads this research agenda which examines sporting patriotism, how sports build national feelings and reflect national character, and the representation of elite sportspeople as national symbols.
 Contributors to the research centre are also interested in themes related to the history of sport, sports law, sports development and the commercial nature of sport.